-StarCraft II: Heart of the Swarm review - a big step in StarCraft II's evolution
+StarCraft II: Heart of the Swarm full review

 Just as the Zerg are always evolving, so too is Blizzard's iconic real-time strategy series.
 Starcraft 2: Heart of the Swarm doesn't just upgrade and expand the exceptional StarCraft formula--this game also hacks, cuts, and refines the core gameplay.
 The good news: With series antihero Sarah Kerrigan as its star, this expansion pack to 2010's StarCraft II: Wings of Liberty makes the original game better, improves the multiplayer, and progresses the story in new and interesting ways.